vipulgupta2048/firedocs/graphql-app/actions/Observing the Response panel.md

 ### Prerequisites

-In order to follow along with this Action, you must have:
+In order to follow along with this Action, mkae sure you refer to the following Actions first:

-- successfully configured a GraphQL end-point
+1. Configuring GraphQL end points
-- generated data inside the Explorer
+2. Using a sample
-- Build queries inside the playground
+3. Sending your first request with GraphQL

 ### Directions